Nexenta/edge-dev/conf/large-object-throughput/README.md

 This profile derived from default.
 For HDD only, modifies rtrd: WAL disabled, Read-Ahead set to 1MB.
-Optional sync=0 (async commit)
+Optional sync=0 (async commit, may cause disk inconsistency in case of ungraceful reboot).
+Default sync=1.